ARMmbed/mbed-littlefs/DESIGN.md

 The solution to directory corruption in the littlefs relies on the redundant nature of the metadata pairs.
-If an error is detected during a write to one of the metadata pairs, we seek out a new block to take its place.
+If an error is detected during a write to one of the metadata pairs, we seek a new block to take its place.
 Once we find a block without errors, we iterate through the directory tree, updating any references to the corrupted metadata pair to point to the new metadata block.
 Just like when we remove directories, we can lose power during this operation